peppincsoda/react-embed/README.md

 ## Introduction

 This is a proof-of-concept to demonstrate how a ReactJS Web component can be shared between a ReactJS Web application and a native C++ application.
-The interface that separates the shared component from the applications that embed the component is in pure JavaScript/TypeScript.
-So the presented method could be applied to any other Web frameworks as well.
+The interface that separates the shared component from the applications is in pure JavaScript/TypeScript.
+So the method could be applied to any other Web frameworks as well.

 ## Components